Somatic Therapy in Palm Desert for the High-Functioning Perfectionist.

 In our work together, you can expect:

-Space to be honest about what’s hard, without judgment or pressure
+A no-performance zone where you can be honest about what’s hard, without judgment.

-Support in understanding the patterns beneath anxiety, overwhelm, or disconnection
+Support in understanding the 'Buzz,’ the patterns beneath anxiety, overwhelm, or feeling disconnected.

-Tools to help regulate your nervous system in moments that feel like too much
+Somatic tools to help regulate your nervous system in moments that feel like "too much."

-Gentle exploration of how past experiences and attachment shape present reactions
+Gentle exploration of how past experiences and your own upbringing shape your present reactions.

 This work isn’t about fixing you.

-It’s about helping you feel more resourced, more connected, and more able to meet this season of life, whether that’s fertility treatment, pregnancy, postpartum, or parenting, with greater clarity and compassion.
+It’s about helping you feel more resourced, more connected, and more able to meet this season of life, whether that’s fertility treatment, the mother wound, postpartum, or the complexities of adoption, with greater clarity and compassion.

 Where This Work Comes From